Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 **What is the output of the workflow?**
 ---------------------------------

-The QUINT online workflow generates a series of reports in CSV and JSON format.
+The QUINT-online workflow generates a series of reports in CSV and JSON format.
 These contain feature counts and area fraction in reference atlas regions, and atlas coordinates that can be used to visualise the features in 3D reference space using our Meshview Atlas Viewer.
 The results can be downloaded or explored using the plotting Sandbox.

 .. image:: images/results.PNG